microsoft/Convert-Etl2Pcapng/README.md

 `Install-Module Convert-Etl2Pcapng -Force -AcceptLicense`

-It is possible that a new version of PowerShellGet will be needed before the install will work.
-Use this command to update PowerShellGet.
+It is possible that a new version of PowerShellGet will be needed before the module will install from PSGallery.
+Run these three commands to update all the necessary components, restart PowerShell, and then try to install Convert-Etl2Pcapng again.

-`Install-Module PowerShellGet -Force`
+    Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force
+    Install-Module -Name PowerShellGet -MinimumVersion 2.2.4.1 -Force
+    Install-Module -Name PackageManagement -Force -MinimumVersion 1.4.6 -AllowClobber

 # Usage